ttddyy/ttddyy.github.io/_posts/2019/2019-12-02-mdc-with-webclient-in-webmvc.md

 WebClient webClient = WebClient.builder().filter(function).build();
 ```

-Now, the MDC values are available to WebClient's execution chain.
+Now, the MDC values are available in WebClient's execution chain.
 The only thing left is to use `Scheduler.onScheduleHook` to decorate the execution by the scheduler.

 ```java
 Schedulers.onScheduleHook("mdc", runnable -> {